Table of Contents

 IoT security is the defense of internet-connected devices, such as sensors, cameras, and controllers from cyberattacks.
 These products are frequently connected to the Internet of Things (IoT), which is a network of physical items implanted with electronics, software, and sensors that enable them to gather and share data.

 The security of IoT devices is a growing issue as they become more prevalent.
 Many of these devices are not secure by default, and they often lack basic security features such as authentication and encryption.
 Due to this, the security of the devices and the data they gather may be compromised by attackers.
+According to a survey by Keyfactor, cyberattacks have cost 89% of respondents’ organizations that run IoT and connected products an average of $250K.

 Several actions may be performed to increase the security of IoT devices.
 These include ensuring that devices are properly configured and updated, using security features such as authentication and encryption, and monitoring devices for suspicious activity.